Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/Http/Class HttpClient.rst

 NA

-.. note :: “HttpClient.h” must be included to use the class function.
+.. note :: "HttpClient.h" must be included to use the class function.

 -----------------------------------------------------------------